-Bedale High School uses Individual Provision Maps.
+Bedale High School also uses Individual Provision Maps.
 An Individual Provision Map is a document that summarises the support that has been given to a pupil over a period of time - both at quality first teaching level and also possible extra interventions.
 It outlines recommendations for staff to be able to support the pupil in lesson.
-Details are also included on the pupil's additional needs.
 Interim reviews are also held to track progress - both academic and social.
+If a child has an EHCP then parent and pupil views are a statutory part of the Annual Review process.